 The aim of the course is to familiarise yourself with all the basic techniques and to be able to work as a subtitler, as a freelancer or perhaps even as a permanent employee at a subtitling company.
-With our course you can set your own time and pace.
 You first learn the theory and then practice as much as necessary.
-Naturally, you will receive quick feedback on your progress.
-Usually within a (few) hours on weekdays.
-Because you receive personal attention, you know exactly where your weaknesses and strengths lie and where you need to practice the most.
-As a result, you will soon be able to master the full technique of subtitling.

 Without a course you have little (if any) chance of getting a job in subtitling because translation companies only train if they can’t find new subtitlers through this course or through the circuit itself.
 If you have successfully completed the course, you are three steps ahead of applicants without professional knowledge.

-To be able to work as a freelance subtitler at home, you don't have to invest too much.
+To be able to work as a freelance subtitler at home, you don’t have to invest too much.
 Of course, you need software and a PC.
 During the course you will work with Spot.
-We provide with the course book a free version of Spot with which you can practice.
-(Ex) students can buy Spot through us with 20% discount.
+We provide a free version of Spot with which you can practice.
+Our students can buy Spot at a 20% discount.
 Once you have completed our course, you will be an accomplished subtitler.

 How much support and feedback do you get from the course book?